DiMNDev/reduxCounter/README.md

 ### `STORE`

 Store is as it sounds, it stores our data.
 We create a store imported from [redux](https://www.npmjs.com/package/redux).
-<sub>I understand store is deprecated and redux maintainers suggest an alternative solution.</sub>
+<sub>I understand store is deprecated and redux maintainers suggest an alternative solution.
+See modern branch.</sub>

 ### `ACTION`